Best Conference Room Reservation System

 How Secure Is the Best Conference Reservation System?

 With more data comes more responsibility.
 Especially if you’re connecting with third-party calendars.
 Ask what security protocols your conference reservation system uses.
 Does it have SSL encryption?
 Is your meeting data backed up automatically?
-If so, what type of information are they storing and how is it stored?
+If so, what type of information are they storing and how they are storing?
 Is the payment gateway PCI-Compliant?
 As we read more stories like Target’s security breach, it’s always assuring to know how your data will be secured.

 The final decision ultimately depends on your team’s taste and budget.
 When you’re shopping for the best conference room reservation system, reference this guide and get these five questions answered.
 By doing so, you’ll have a conference room booking system that works for everyone.